A Lightweight Feature Reconstruction Paradigm Fusing Large Kernel Inductive Bias and Orthogonal Spatial Perception

 In the design of lightweight convolutional neural networks, how to balance "local receptive field" and "global spatial awareness" under limited FLOPs has always been a core challenge.

-Traditional convolution is limited by receptive field size, while conventional SE-Block attention mechanisms cause spatial position information collapse due to global pooling operations.
-For this reason, a new operator was specially developed.
-This structure innovatively fuses large kernel depthwise convolution with Coordinate Attention, and through forced residual strategy and GroupNorm optimization, successfully constructs a hardware-friendly feature extraction paradigm with robust position encoding capabilities.
+Traditional convolutions are limited by the receptive field size, while the conventional SE-Block attention mechanism causes collapse of spatial position information due to global pooling operations.
+To address this, a novel operator has been developed.
+This structure innovatively fuses large kernel depthwise convolution and Coordinate Attention, and through forced residual strategy and GroupNorm optimization, successfully builds a feature extraction paradigm that is hardware-friendly and possesses robust position encoding capabilities.

-And the attention-fused convolution kernel constructed this time is precisely the solution proposed based on the above theoretical background.
+The attention-fused convolution kernel constructed here is precisely a solution proposed based on the above theoretical background.

-This module is not a simple layer stacking, but a carefully designed feature reconstruction closed loop.
-The following combines code logic for in-depth analysis step by step:
+This module is not a simple hierarchical stacking, but a carefully designed feature reconstruction closed loop.
+Below, we deeply analyze it step by step with code logic:

 Code implementation:

-Design: The convolution kernel is upgraded from to .
-From an information theory perspective, this increases the "visible area" of a single neuron.
+Design: The kernel size is increased from to .
+From an information theory perspective, this increases the "visual field" of a single neuron.

-Theoretical advantages: The receptive field area of convolution is times that of .
-In lightweight networks (such as MobileNetV3), this large kernel depthwise convolution can effectively simulate the Token Mixer behavior in Transformers, enhancing the ability to capture textures and shapes, and inference frameworks like NCNN already have extremely high Winograd algorithm optimization support for DW operators.
+Theoretical advantage: The receptive field area of a convolution is times that of .
+In lightweight networks (such as MobileNetV3), this large kernel depthwise convolution can effectively simulate the Token Mixer behavior in Transformers, enhancing the ability to capture texture and shape.
+Moreover, inference frameworks like NCNN already provide high Winograd algorithm optimization support for the DW operator.

 This is the "soul" of this module.
 Unlike SE's global pooling, this module uses two orthogonal 1D Global Pooling operations to decompose spatial information.